YashB63/GFG-Daily-Questions/README.md

     Given a string S, containing special characters a nd all the alphabets, reverse the string without affecting the positions of the special characters.

+Day 76:

+  Q1: Does array represent Heap:

+    Given an array arr of size n,
+    the task is to check if the given array can be a level order representation of a Max Heap.

+  Q2: Left view of Binary Tree:

+    Given a Binary Tree, return Left view of it.
+    Left view of a Binary Tree is set of nodes visible when tree is visited from Left side.
+    The task is to complete the function leftView(), which accepts root of the tree as argument.
+    If no left view is possible, return an empty tree.

+    Left view of following tree is 1 2 4 8.

+              1
+           /     \
+         2        3
+       /     \    /    \
+      4     5   6    7
+       \
+         8

+  Q3: Reverse a linked list:

+    Given a linked list of N nodes.
+    The task is to reverse this list.